 Similar problems arise when a term covers a broader concept in one language than in the other.
 This is the case with the English words substance and drug which are constituent parts of a number of terms: translating substance into substans in Danish would be acceptable in some cases, in others it would be nonsense.
 As for drug, which is a holonym with a broad semantic coverage in English, there is not a similar word or concept, in Danish - the solution is to find the meronym in Danish which may best represent the concept for each individual case.

-Question to be considered: Are the translators, reviewers and other team members sufficiently aware of the issue of equivalence, i.e. the importance of applying a concept-based and not a term-based or word-based translation?
+Question to be considered: Are the translators, reviewers and other team members sufficiently aware of the issue of equivalence, i.e. the importance of applying a concept-based and not a term-based or word-based translation?--> in my opinion, this is NOT always the case!